Having a baby: what you need and when

 There are manual and electric breast pumps – take a look at the pros and cons for using both before choosing which breast pump is best for you.
 Once you've decided, visit our breast pump reviews to find a Best Buy.

 Although it's not essential, a lot of parents choose to use a baby monitor for peace of mind.
-There's a range of baby monitors available, from basic models costing around £15, to video baby monitors at around £150.
+There's a range of baby monitors available, from basic models costing around £15, to video baby monitors at around £150, and WiFi monitors that turn your smart phone into a baby monitor.

 We've reviewed a number of models, looking at what is important to parents - reception and range, sound quality, battery life and ease of use.
 Take a look at our baby monitor reviews and see our tips on choosing a baby monitor.